 If you feel there is an item missing that should be included, please let us know in the Q&A section.

 Sound quality is how accurately audio is reproduced compared to the original audio arrangement.
-An ideal headphone's audio reproduction is balanced and accurate to the source material as it was intended to be heard.
-For sound quality, we evaluate the bass mid and treble frequency response, total harmonic distortion, soundstage, and imaging.
+An ideal headphone's audio reproduction sounds like a pair of loudspeakers in a room and is balanced and accurate to the source material as it was intended to be heard.
+For sound quality, we evaluate the bass mid and treble frequency response, as well as frequency response consistency, total harmonic distortion, soundstage, and imaging.
 Headphones that score highly for sound quality will sound great no matter what you are listening to.